kahramankostas/IoTDevID-with-LSIF/README.md

-# Application of the IoTDevID methodology to the LSIF dataset as part of my PhD thesis "Behavior-based Security with Machine Learning on IoT Networks".
+# Application of the IoTDevID methodology to the LSIF dataset as part of my PhD thesis "Behaviour-based Security with Machine Learning on IoT Networks".

 ### LSIF DATA: [https://github.com/netlab-stevens/LSIF](https://github.com/netlab-stevens/LSIF)
 ### The PhD thesis  : [...](...)